Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 * Refactoring a Python program to improve its characteristics
 * Debugging Python programs using logging and other methods
 * Adopting and using appropriate Python language constructs
+* Adopting and using appropriate Python packages
+* Adhering to industry best practices for programming in Python

 ### Project Management with GitHub